tailhook/verwalter/doc/concepts.rst

 1. Establishes leader of the cluster (or a subcluster in case of split-brain)
-2. Leader runs model of the cluster defined by sysadmin and augmented with lua scripts, to get number of processes run at each machine (and other important pieces of configuration).
+2. Leader runs model of the cluster defined by sysadmin and augmented with lua scripts, to get a number of processes run at each machine (and other important pieces of configuration).
 3. Leader delivers configuration to every other node
-4. At every node the configuration is rendered to local configuration files (most importantly ``/etc/lithos/processes``, but other types of configuration are supported too), and respective processes are notified.
+4. At every node, the configuration is rendered to local configuration files (most importantly ``/etc/lithos/processes``, but other types of configuration are supported too), and respective processes are notified.
 5. All nodes display web frontend to review configuration.
 Frontend also has